 The following two questions were related to the school building, furniture and class organization as a way to improve group work.
-Related to the furniture/equipment most part of student participants believe that it is suitable (52.5%), 36% of them do not agree with the accuracy of their class' equipment and 11.5% are not sure about that.
-Also, students 'opinion about school's building is very similar to the previous question.
-In the opinion of 61% of students school building are accurate to promote group work, 28% of students do not agree with that affirmation and 11% are not sure about that.
+Related to the furniture/equipment most part of student participants believe that it is suitable (52.5%), 36% of them do not agree with the accuracy of their class' equipment and 11.5% are no students 'opinion about school's building is very similar to opinion of 61% of students school building are accurate to promote group work, 28% of students do not agree with that affirmation and 11% are not sure about that.

-For the other hand, students were asked about the teachers', classmates' and students' competences needed to implement group work.
-In the students' opinion they think that they have more competences (80%) than theirs teachers (61%) and than their classmates (.
+For the other hand, students were asked about the teachers', c competences needed to implement group work.
+In the students' opinion they t they have more competences (80%) than theirs teachers (61%) and than their classmates (.
 In the following graphics we show these opinions.